OBeeNya/Coursera_ML_Andrew_Ng/Week 11/Readme.md

 2/ Character segmentation
 3/ Character recognition
 4/ Spelling correction
-This steps are the *ML pipeline*, and a good choice of modules can be every important in the efficiency of the overall system.
+These steps are the *ML pipeline*, and a good choice of modules can be every important in the efficiency of the overall system.

 *Sliding windows:*